jestjs/jest/website/versioned_docs/version-26.x/CLI.md

 :::tip

 The default regex matching works fine on small runs, but becomes slow if provided with multiple patterns and/or against a lot of tests.
-This option replaces the regex matching logic and by that optimizes the time it takes Jest to filter specific test files
+This option replaces the regex matching logic and by that optimizes the time it takes Jest to filter specific test files.

 :::